harryxp/Agrippa/docs/development.md

 Client
 ------

+1. Note that though PureScript packages in bower.json have fixed versions, they only work with certain versions of the PureScript compiler - 0.12.* as of now.

-1. Dependencies are in `bower.json`.
+2. Dependencies are in `bower.json`.

         $ cd client/
         $ bower update

-2. Some useful commands during development (to see more try `pulp`):
+3. Some useful commands during development (to see more try `pulp`):

         $ pulp browserify -O --main Agrippa.Main --to web/agrippa.js    # generate